dmbch/pea/readme.md

 4. Let PEA guide the technical refinement
 5. Receive a structured, reliable character prompt

-**Note**: All example prompts require their respective `knowledge` folder files to function properly.
-Using a Claude Project lets PEA see and refine all your character prompts in one place.
+**Note**: All example prompts require their respective `knowledge` folder files and the code of conduct to work as intended.
+Using a Claude Project for PEA is highly recommended.

 ## Philosophy

 - Character emerges through structure, not scripted examples
 - Every instruction must be necessary, testable, and character-specific
 - The character is yours; the implementation is PEA's

+## Disclaimer

+Example prompts reference copyrighted characters for educational and demonstration purposes only.
+These materials are provided free and open source for non-commercial use.
+Users are responsible for ensuring their own implementations comply with applicable laws.
+Character rights remain with their original holders.

 ---